dimonge/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I applied the radius of curvature equation used in the lesson and the code can be found in the cell ______.
+I applied the radius of curvature equation used in the lesson and the code can be found in the cell No:- 17 in the IPython notebook.
 The output lane lines on the test image is as follows:

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.